 The Occult and New Age Religions are Evil

 When the people of Israel entered the land of Canaan as their new “Promised Land”, they were given laws directly from God which were to be obeyed for their well-being.
-One of those laws concerned mediums and the spirit world: “There shall not be found among you anyone…..that useth divination, or an observer of times, or an enchanter, or a witch, or a charmer, or a consulter with familiar spirits (i.e. mediums), or a wizard, or a necromancer.
-For all that do these things are an abomination to the LORD” (Deut 18:10-12); and, “And the soul that turneth after such as have familiar spirits, and after wizards, to go a whoring after them, I will even set my face against that soul, and will cut him off from among his people…..A man also or a woman that hath a familiar spirit, or that is a wizard, shall surely be put to death” Lev 20:6, 27).
+One of those laws concerned mediums and the spirit world: “There shall not be found among you any one…..who practices divination, a soothsayer, or an augur, or a sorcerer, or a charmer, or a medium, or a wizard, or a necromancer.
+For whoever does these things is an abomination to the LORD” (Deut 18:10-12); and, “If a person turns to mediums and wizards, playing the harlot after them, I will set my face against that person…..A man or a woman who is a medium or a wizard shall be put to death” (Lev 20:6, 27).

 God hates all occult practices, one reason being that at the centre of any occult activity is seeking counsel, guidance, revelation or anything else, from demons.
 The world of fallen spirits is totally, utterly, and intrinsically evil and in rebellion against God; therefore, God has prepared the lake of fire for them (Matt 25:41).
 He also refuses the right to live of those who consult demons and mediums.
 The modern psychic revival is not harmless or benign but brings people into bondage and misery, even though most psychics are frauds; demons can gain a foothold in a person’s mind and body simply because those who seek a medium’s advice have opened themselves up to the occult world.